-So while on a solo drive or while on a road trip with just about anyone, get TED Talks Daily on.
+So while on a solo drive or on the road with just about anyone, get TED Talks Daily on.

-Instead of listening to the same song you’ve already memorized for years, why not play something new and enriching?
+Instead of listening to the same song you’ve already memorized, why not play something new and enriching?

 Music is great and powerful, but so is knowledge.
-Pay a little bit more attention to the latter and ask yourself, “What one new thing have I learned today?”
+Pay a little more attention to the latter and ask yourself, “Did I learn anything new today?”

-With TED Talks Daily being so handy, you’d surely have an answer.
+With TED Talks Daily, you’d surely have an answer.

 7. One Bizarre Podcast